Kambo (drug): History

-Natives who practice kambo are Panoan-speaking indigenous groups in the southeast Amazon rainforest, such as the Mayoruna, Matses, Marubo, Amahuaca, Kashinawa, Katukina, Yawanawá, and the Kaxinawá.
+Natives who practice kambo are Panoan-speaking indigenous groups in the southeast Amazon rainforest, such as the Matsés, Marubo, Amahuaca, Kashinawa, Katukina, Yawanawá, and Kaxinawá.
 There are ethnographic studies on the use of kambo in traditional Noke Kuin medicine in the region of the state of Acre, in the Brazilian Amazon.

-Since the mid-20th-century, kambo has also been practiced in urban regions of Brazil.
+Since the mid-20th century, kambo has also been practiced in urban regions of Brazil.
 In 2004, Brazil banned the sale and marketing of kambo.
 Import is illegal in Chile.
 Outside of South America, it first became known as an alternative therapy in the late 2010s.

-In 2021 the Therapeutic Goods Administration of Australia (TGA) banned the use of Kambo in Australia and classified it as a schedule 10 poison.
-It is listed in the category for “substances of such danger to health as to warrant prohibition of sale, supply and use”.
+In 2021, the Therapeutic Goods Administration (TGA) of Australia banned the use of kambo in Australia and classified it as a schedule-10 poison.
+It is listed in the category for "substances of such danger to health as to warrant prohibition of sale, supply and use".

 Indigenous use

 To collect the secretions from the frog's body, first, the frog has to be caught.
-A practitioner will tie the frog to four sticks placed in the ground with its limbs completely stretched.
-The pulling causes the frog to become stressed enough to activate its defense mechanism and secrete a substance containing peptides from its skin.
-After obtaining secretions, the frog goes back into the wild.
+A practitioner will tie the frog to four sticks placed in the ground with its limbs stretched.
+This causes the frog to become stressed enough to activate its defense mechanism and secrete a substance containing peptides from its skin.
+After these secretions are obtained, the frog is released back into the wild.
 The secretions are then left to dry.
-Small burns are created on the skin, and a small dose of the frog secretions applied to the open wounds.
+Small burns are created on the skin, and a small dose of the frog secretions is applied to the open wounds.
 In native practice, the secretions are removed from the wounds after 15 to 20 minutes, ending the acute symptoms.

-Traditional practitioners claim that it aids fertility, cleanses the body and soul, increases strength, and brings good luck to hunts.
-It is used by natives to expel "panema" (bad spirit) and to induce abortions.
-The secretions are also commonly used in people who suffer from tikish or laziness, a condition perceived as unfavorable by the Noke Kuin as the person stops participating socially.
+Traditional practitioners claim that it aids fertility, cleanses the body and soul, increases strength, and brings good luck to hunts, though there is no scientific evidence for these claims.
+It is used by natives to who attempt to expel "panema" (bad spirit) and to induce abortions.
+The secretions are also commonly used in people who suffer from laziness, a condition perceived as unfavorable by the Noke Kuin as the person stops participating socially.

-Joaquim Luz, a Yamanawa leader, criticized commercial sales and kambo's use without the preparation or permission of indigenous peoples, saying that the toxin users are at risk of death.
+Joaquim Luz, a Yamanawa leader, criticized internet sales and kambo's use without the preparation or permission of indigenous peoples, saying that such users are at risk, even of death.
 Other native groups have also expressed concerns.